bymayanksingh/snippit/README.md

 ## Usage

-To run TextBlobber, navigate to the project's root directory in the terminal and run `python3 app.py`.
+To run Snippit, navigate to the project's root directory in the terminal and run `python3 app.py`.
 Then, open your web browser and go to `http://127.0.0.1:5000/`.

 ## Contributing